DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

         fdirs$computeros <- get_os()

-4. With our new environment loaded and knowledge of the computer's OS, we're ready to build platform agnostic variables that point to key shared directories (directories that are probably saved through pulling a remote GIT repository onto the local computer):
+4. With our new environment loaded and knowledge of the computer's OS, we're ready to build platform agnostic variables that point to the most important shared directories in your group:

         ## Declare the root project and data directory: